alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 **Putting the unused ports into the black hole VLAN and shut them down:**

+**Note:** We will remove vlan 999 from the allowed vlan list in section 04.

 Identify which ports are not being used and include them.
 For the example, we are using Gi0/2 and Gi0/3 so the range will be 0/2-3.
+APPLY THIS TO EVERY UNUSED PORT ON EVERY SWITCH.
 ```
 interface range GigabitEthernet0/2-3
 switchport mode access